bitcoin-sv/merchantapi-reference/README.md

 The reference implementation can talk to one or more instances of bitcoind nodes.

-Each node that is being added to the Merchant API has to have zmq notifications enabled (***pubhashblock, pubinvalidtx, pubdiscardedfrommempool***).
-When enabling zmq notificationas on node, care should be taken that the URI that will be used for zmq notification is accessible from the host where the MerchantAPI will be running (*WARNING: localhost (127.0.0.1) should only be used if bitcoin node and MerchantAPI are running on same host*)
+Each node that is being added to the Merchant API has to have zmq notifications enabled (***pubhashblock, pubinvalidtx, pubdiscardedfrommempool***) as well as `invalidtxsink` set to `ZMQ`.
+When enabling zmq notifications on node, care should be taken that the URI that will be used for zmq notification is accessible from the host where the MerchantAPI will be running (*WARNING: localhost (127.0.0.1) should only be used if bitcoin node and MerchantAPI are running on same host*)

 To create new connection to a new  bitcoind instance use: